 All of this ended up taking tremendous technical effort, management engagement, and work from all corners of Backblaze.
 But it has also paid enormous dividends.

 We started Backblaze thinking of ourselves as a backup company.
 In reality, we became a storage company with backup as the first service we offered on our storage platform.
 Our backup service relies on the storage platform as without the storage platform, we couldn’t offer unlimited backup.
 To enable the backup service, storage became the foundation of our company and is still what we live and breathe every day.

 It didn’t just change how we built the service, it changed the fundamental DNA of the company.

 Creating our own storage platform was certainly hard.
 But it enabled us to offer our unlimited backup for a low price and do that while running a sustainable business.

 And after years of being a storage company with a backup service, and being asked all the time to just offer our storage directly, we launched our Backblaze B2 Cloud Storage service.
-We offer this raw storage at a price of $0.005/GB/month – that’s less than 1/4th of the price of S3.
+We offer this raw storage at a price of $0.005/GB/month—that’s less than one-fourth of the price of S3.

 If we had built our backup service on one of the existing storage services or storage systems, it would have been easier, but none of this would have been possible.
 This challenge, which we have spent a decade working to overcome, has also transformed our company and became our greatest technological advantage.